SirGoodenough/HA_Blueprints/Scripts/tts_cloud_message_script.md

-Script Blueprint for a Nabu-Casa tts-cloud-say message.
+This is a Script Blueprint for a Nabu-Casa tts-cloud-say message.
 Home Assistant

 # :arrow_down: Get Started tts_cloud_say version